spikedoanz/niivue-tinygrad/README.md

 ### niivue-tinygrad

 [tinygrad](https://tinygrad.org/) WebGPU live demo using [brainchop](https://github.com/neuroneural/brainchop) models to segment a T1-scan into gray and white matter This project mimics the [ONNX](https://github.com/niivue/niivue-onnx) WebGPU and [brainchop](https://github.com/neuroneural/brainchop) TensorFlowJS WebGL projects.
 However, tinygrad has a smaller footprint and is faster.
-This port developed by v of [softwiredtech](https://github.com/softwiredtech).
+This port developed by Ahmed Harmouche of [softwiredtech](https://github.com/softwiredtech).

 ### For Developers